-When power is supplied to the pump, it will draw water from the external container through the water inlet mounted on the side of the caravan, and pump it to the caravan taps, shower and water heater.
+When power is supplied to the pump, it will draw water from the external container through the water inlet mounted on the side of the caravan, and pumps that water through to the caravan taps, shower and water heater.

-The pump is fitted with its own pressure switch, and the pump will continue to pump water, until the pressure of water on the output of the pump reaches a pre-set level.
+The pump is fitted with its own pressure switch, and the pump will continue to pump water, until the pressure of water between the output of the pump and the taps reaches a pre-set level.

 For this pressure to be achieved, the taps must be closed.
 When the taps are opened, water will leave the tap via the spout, and the pressure in the pipes between the pump and the taps will reduce.
 Because of this reduction in pressure, the pressure switch on the pump will switch back on and the pump will again run to pump more water.